 I decided to have a CD release party for my third CD, What Living’s All About while I am here on the Big Island.
 I called artist Tomas Belsky, whose Kahuina Gallery in downtown Hilo is a favorite bohemian haunt, the scene of poetry readings, left wing political gatherings, and small dances and concerts.
 I got to know Tomas when I was organizing for Kucinich in 2004; he hosted our meetups at the gallery.
 Tomas was more than gracious in offering the space for my event on Friday, September 1, at 8 PM, right after the poetry reading.

-Next I called Peter Serafin, now the editor of the Hawaii Island Journal, which is the alternative paper in these parts.
-I met him through Sachiho Kudomi, the leader of Amana, when she and the band came here to the Big Island to do a tour I set up for them.
+Next I called Peter Serafin, the editor of the Hawaii Island Journal, which is the alternative paper in these parts.
+I met him through Sachiho Kojima, the leader of the three-woman trance band, Amana, when she and her band came here to the Big Island to do a memorial for Sachiho’s husband, and, afterwards, do a tour I set up for them.
 Peter has worked many years as a journalist in Japan, and generously provided me with a list of media contacts in Tokyo.
 He bent the rules at the Journal to get my event into the calendar even though I called a couple of days after the deadline.
 He also requested a copy of the CD for a review.

 The Hawaii Tribune-Herald’s calendar has a more leniant deadline since it’s a daily instead of a bi-monthly paper.
 I listed the event in their calendar through their online robot.
 They don’t review CDs.